fttlov/JCAdvance/README.md

   </tr>
 </table>

-- You can map any digital Nintendo/Sony gamepad button to emulate any Xbox, keyboard or mouse in one profile <br>
+- Now you can map any digital Nintendo/Sony gamepad button to emulate any Xbox, keyboard or mouse in one profile <br>
-- Added the ability to auto-assign using the "Bind" button or manually via a drop-down list of available buttons
+- Added the ability to auto-assign using the "Bind" button or manually via a drop-down list of available buttons <br>
+- New Gyro Melee gesture.
+Map virtual button to a punch, hook, blow hammer gesture <br>
-- Added Profile Manager.
-Create and manage profiles in a single tab of the configurator
+- Profile Manager.
+Create and manage profiles in a single tab of the configurator <br>
-- Fully configurable hotkeys to activate Gyro modes with support for two-button combinations (like R+HOME)
+- Fully configurable hotkeys to activate Gyro modes with support for two-button combinations (like R+HOME) <br>
-- Added Gyro Space option - an important setting for Gyro Mouse/Stick modes (see more in Technical changes)
+- Added Gyro Space option - an important setting for Gyro Mouse/Stick modes (see more in Technical changes) <br>
-- Added Polling rate option (higher value means smoother motion)
+- Added Polling rate option (higher value means smoother motion) <br>
-- Added option to read Gyro data from the left Joy-con (by default, only the right one is used)
+- Added option to read Gyro data from the left Joy-con in combined mode <br>
-- Added EMA filter (temporal motion antialiasing, add some latency)
+- Added EMA filter (temporal motion antialiasing, add some latency) <br>
-- Added a non-linear stick sensitivity option
+- Added a non-linear stick and steering wheel sensitivity option <br>
+- Added option to emulate DirectInput controller instead of xinput Xbox 360 controller <br>
+- Enhanced driving mode.
+The steering wheel no longer jerks to the opposite side.
+Added hotkey for manual calibration <br>
-- (Experimental) External pedal now works with almost all known dinput wheels/pedals (not just Arduino)
+- (Experimental) External pedal now works with almost all known dinput wheels/pedals <br>
-- A new, user-friendly main menu with info about the current settings and hotkeys (Alt+Z for the full menu)
+- A new, user-friendly main menu with info about the current settings and hotkeys (Alt+Z for the full menu) <br>
  <table align="center">
   <tr>
     <td><img src="https://raw.githubusercontent.com/fttlov/JCAdvance_test/refs/heads/main/Icon/Main1_en.png" width="150"></td>